What Is A Malibu Hair Treatment?

 So this explains why many Malibu Hair Treatments use vitamin C to remove build-up, especially from hard water or chlorine.

-To lift the cuticle, you will need some heat, which is why Malibu Treatments also incorporate a processing time under a hooded blow dryer.
+To lift the cuticle, you will need some heat, which is why Malibu Treatments also incorporates a processing time under a hooded blow dryer.

-This gives time for the crystal granules to work their magic and evenly remove buildup without unnecessary damage.
+This gives the crystal granules time to work their magic, evenly removing buildup without unnecessary damage.

 The Process Of A Malibu Hair Treatment